CODGI/Farmer_simulation/README.md

 # Farmer_simulation
 A small simulation of a farmer planting and selling crops at a market.
 Farmer's world understanding is safed in a neural network.
+The farmer analyzes the market behavior via a Neural Network, then makes decision based on a pre-defined strategy.
+The aim of the farmer is maximizing profit.
+The market demand is modeled via a demand curve.
+Can be extended to include random harvest yield, random price curves etc. .
+Work in progress.